 This analysis is completed in Sections 2-5.
-SqCWD's consulting hydrologist has provided recommendations for pumping distribution to meet different pumping goals (HydroMetrics WRI, 2013).
+SqCWD's consulting hydrologist has made informal recommendations to SqCWD for changes to groundwater pumping distribution, but significant changes to the pumping distribution cannot be made until the Well Master Plan is implemented.